 Local Planning Panel

-Wollondilly Shire Local Planning Panel (LPP) meetings are livestreamed on the fourth Thursday of each month commencing at 3.30pm.
-The panel consists of independent qualified individuals, responsible for the determination of development applications and provide advice on planning proposals.
+Wollondilly Shire Local Planning Panel (LPP) consists of independent qualified individuals, responsible for the determination of development applications and provide advice on planning proposals.
+Meetings are held on the first Thursday of each month commencing at 3.30pm within Council Chambers in the Wollondilly Shire Hall 44-60 Menangle Street, Picton.

-Watch the live webcast of the Local Planning Panel Meeting on Thursday 16 December 2021.
+Watch the Live Webcast of the Local Planning Panel Meeting on Thursday 1 September 2022 at 3:30pm.

-If you are a registered speaker, please ensure when you join the meeting, that you name yourself with the same details provided in your speaking request.
+If you are a registered speaker and joining online, please ensure when you join the meeting that you name yourself with the same details provided in your speaking request.

 About the Local Planning Panel